Etowah County, Alabama: History

 The area was split first among neighboring counties, with most of it belonging to DeKalb and Cherokee counties.
 On December 7, 1866, the first postwar legislature separated and established Baine County, named for David W. Baine, a politician and Confederate military officer who died in battle in 1862.
 Gadsden was designated as the county seat.

 Because of postwar tensions and actions of insurgents against freedmen, at the state constitutional convention in 1868, the new county was abolished, replaced on December 1, 1868, by one aligned to the same boundaries and named Etowah County, from a Cherokee-language word.
 The Cherokee people in northeast Alabama had been forcibly removed in the 1830s to Indian Territory (now part of Oklahoma) west of the Mississippi River.

 20th century to present

-Etowah County had issues of racial discrimination and injustice, and Jim Crow.
+Etowah County had issues of racial discrimination and injustice, and Jim Crow laws.
 It had one documented lynching between 1877 and 1950, which occurred in 1906.
 Bunk Richardson, an innocent African-American, only because he was associated with a case in which a white woman was raped and killed.
 The whites were angry that the governor had commuted the death sentence of one defendant in the case (who was likely also innocent of charges), after two men had already been executed for the crime.

 An F4 tornado struck here on Palm Sunday March 27, 1994.
 It destroyed Piedmont's Goshen United Methodist Church twelve minutes after the National Weather Service of Birmingham issued a tornado warning for northern Calhoun, southeastern Etowah, and southern Cherokee counties.